Writing Bazel rules: moving logic to execution

 The builder binary contains quite a bit of logic, most of which is specific to the way Go programs are built, so I won't go into much detail here.
 If you're curious, you can find the source code in //internal/builder.

-The link action links an executable from a set of compiled archive files.
-This is pretty simple: we build an importcfg file with information about every archive file that may be needed, then we invoke the Go linker on the main package file.
+command links an executable from a set of compiled archive files.
+This is pretty simple: we write an importcfg file with information about every archive file transitively imported from the main package, then we invoke the Go linker on the main package file.

 Internal rules